This page describes the out-of-the-box Recurly for Salesforce integration. This feature is available on the Recurly Professional and Elite plans.

 - Customer Notes (defaults to notes from account page)

-To terminate a subscription from within Recurly, follow the instructions to edit a subscription, and click "Terminate Subscription."
-You will be presented with options to terminate with a full refund, partial refund, or no refund.
+To terminate a subscription, follow the Manage Subscription Plan flow to edit a subscription and click "Terminate."
+You will be presented with options to terminate immediately with a full refund, partial refund, or no refund.

-Subscriptions that have the Pending Changes box checked have changes pending at their next renewal date in Recurly.
-Note that any changes (subscription change, cancellation, or termination) will delete any pending changes within Recurly.
-NOTE: you cannot see which changes are pending in Salesforce.
-In order to see which changes are pending, please log into Recurly.
+Subscriptions with the Pending Changes box checked have changes pending at their next renewal date in Recurly.
+Note that any new changes made to the subscription (subscription change, cancellation, or termination) will delete these pending changes in Recurly.

 Recurly synchronizes your invoices with the following fields in the Recurly Invoices object within Salesforce: